johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-07-21-unit-testing-llms.md

 }
 ```
 <br>
+By exposing the `ChatService` (and by extension the `BookingAgent`) as a `@Tool`, any agent equipped with the `BookingAgentTool`
+component, will be able to interact with the `BookingAgent` as though it were a customer or QA tester.

 Next, we will define and create several methods encapsulating the different phases our `TestAgent` will be guided through.